Hada no Ue no Renai Jijou Series

 Tagged under Bohra Naono, Series.

-boss, Yuugo Mamiya, looks mean.
-As Ryuuhei can't let this slide, he confronts Yuugo about it, only to discover that the
+Adachi's new boss, Yuugo Mamiya, looks mean.
+As Ryuuhei can't let this slide, he confronts Yuugo about it, only to

-"frown" is Yuugo's natural expression.
-After many apologies on Ryuuhei's behalf, he and Yuugo get closer and even become
+discover that the "frown" is Yuugo's natural expression.
+After many apologies, Ryuuhei and Yuugo even become friends.

-Zaiaku wa Hada no Ue ni (Sin is Above Skin Level): Kyou is still unsure of Tatsuru's feelings, especially since Tatsuru
+no Ue ni (Sin is Above Skin Level): Kyou is still unsure of Tatsuru's feelings, especially since Tatsuru spends more

 5. Renai Tsuu (Heartache): Jin Aoki was once rescued by janitor Tomohiko Mizusawa from falling down a flight of stairs and is now in love with him.
 After